From clinical nursing to health data analysis

 The nurse informaticists’ role has grown into an integral part of healthcare delivery and a differentiating factor in the selection, implementation, and evaluation of health IT that supports safe, high quality, patient-centric care.
 Consider how much technology is now at the point-of-care.
 From physiologic monitoring and “smart” IV pumps to barcoded medication administration, technology is everywhere.

-Informatics nurses may be involved in evaluating and selecting the technology; determining end-user requirements and customizing functionality; and designing and delivering training.
+Informatics nurses may be involved in evaluating and selecting the technology, determining end-user requirements and customizing functionality, and designing and delivering training.
+Having an informaticist makes a huge difference in an IT project, especially as somebody acting as a liaison between the technical and clinical communities.

 Today, informatics nurses are also serving as leaders in policy and standards organizations.